-Faletau ready for Wales Six Nations call-up
+Wales call up Faletau for England game

 "I am just enjoying getting out there, whether it's Bath or Wales.
 Whatever it is, I just want to enjoy the games because seven months out wasn't fun."

-Faletau's return would be a huge boost to Wales who are currently without a host of big names, including Alun Wyn Jones, George North, Ken Owens and Justin Tipuric.
+Faletau's recall is a huge boost to Wales, who are currently without a host of big names including Alun Wyn Jones, George North, Ken Owens and Justin Tipuric.

-Faletau won the last of his 86 Wales caps almost a year ago, and if added to Pivac's squad, he would have a chance of being involved at Twickenham, where Wales have not claimed a Six Nations win for 10 years.
+Faletau won the last of his 86 Wales caps almost a year ago but now has a chance of being involved at Twickenham, where Wales have not won in the Six Nations for 10 years.

-He will leave Bath after six years at the end of the season having signed for Cardiff Rugby.
+He will leave Bath after six years at the end of the season and has signed for Cardiff Rugby.

-Bath coach Neal Hatley has no doubt about his readiness to return to the international stage.
+Bath coach Neal Hatley has no doubt he is ready to return to the international stage.

 "He is like a chameleon," he said.
 "You put him in a level up and he just blends in.

-"He has that innate ability that, whatever the quality of the players he is playing with, he is the best player on the pitch and he has done that for ages.
+"He has that innate ability that, whatever the quality of the players he is playing with, he is the best player on the pitch and he has done that for ages."

-"I am going to turn my phone off, and if I see that Welsh number from Wayne Pivac we won't answer!

-"We want to keep him, but I imagine at some stage he will get a call."
+Faletau has replaced Christ Tshiunza in the Wales squad after the Exeter player suffered a hamstring injury before the tournament kicked off.